 But this little exercise was useful for me in knowing I can use Aperture to infuse my Creative Commons license into the digital image itself.

-The Getting Your Own Meta Data in Your Own Photos by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+Getting Your Own Meta Data in Your Own Photos by CogDogBlog, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.